Modern medicine, influenced by social and economic conditions, greatly affects our quality of life.

 Let the individual decide, even if the disease is considered much riskier than the cure.

 European citizens were given the freedom to decide on vaccination, and this is how it has to be.
-Those who chose vaccination did so of their own free will, which is perfectly acceptable and our petition is not trying to hold back anyone to do so.

 However, it is extremely unfair that some have been allowed to enjoy this freedom and others are being deprived of it.